YourFriendlyNeighbour666/W3DPCalc/Main/README.md

 python3 PrintCalcv0.1.py

 Follow the on-screen prompts to create profiles and calculate the cost of your 3D printing projects.
+## For Alpha version
+    file name is changed to '3DPC 0.2.py'
+    JSON Files included as example, feel free to delete them after cloning to ensure fresh experience.
 ## Customizing Global Settings

 The 3D Printing Cost Calculator comes with a set of default global settings that you can easily customize to match your local costs and preferences.
 These settings include the labor cost per hour and the cost of electricity per kWh, among others.